Pathu19/Task-6-Create-a-Strong-Password-and-Evaluate-Its-Strength./README.md

 # Task-6-Create-a-Strong-Password-and-Evaluate-Its-Strength.
 To Understand what makes a password strong and test it against password strength tools.
-And also to safeguard the valuable data by basic precaution which to avoid credential theft.
+And also to safeguard the valuable data by basic precaution which is to avoid credential theft.

 **1. Objective**